 In our guide to physical therapy for chronic pain, we will be answering essential questions about what you can expect from physical therapy.
 In particular, you will learn about:

 - What happens in a physical therapy session?

 - What can physical therapy do for chronic pain?

-- Is physical therapy supposed to hurt?
+- Why does physical therapy hurt?

 - Can you do physical therapy at home?

 Professional physical therapy dates back to the early nineteenth century.
 Massage and special exercises were developed for people recovering from injury in a practice referred to as “physiotherapie,” which means “gymnastics for the ill” in Swedish.